NBISweden/development-guidelines/README.md

 least

 * before a feature branch is merged to the main development branch.
-* when a bug is fixed on the master branch before its hotfix/bugfix branch is merged.
+* when a bug is fixed on the main branch before its hotfix/bugfix branch is merged.
-* when a release is made by merging the current state of the development branch (or release branch, if such a branch is used) to the master branch.
+* when a release is made by merging the current state of the development branch (or release branch, if such a branch is used) to the main branch.

 To be able to use GitHub or a code review, both the author and the